 That said, you do receive more benefits in a class thanks to the social aspect and increased impact on the pads.

 A great question to ask yourself when choosing the right movement for you is “what did I enjoy doing as a child?”
 For many, it’s horseback riding.

-For those who hate working out, riding not only increases muscle and reduces fat, but it’s also an enjoyable and nostalgic experience.
+For those who hate working out, riding increases muscle and reduces fat and is also an enjoyable and nostalgic experience.

 Have you ever gone to one of those trampoline parks with the kids?
 I made that mistake once.
 After three minutes I thought I was having an asthma attack, turns out I was just exercising hard!

 I recommend opting for classes at your local trampoline park.
 If you hate exercising, buying a small round trampoline might feel too much like an 80s workout.

 In class, they’ll teach you how to warm up, do stunts safely and give you rest when you need it.
 Trampolining is a medium-impact sport which makes it wonderful for preventing osteoporosis.

 The heart rate rise is something that you’ll notice immediately and as we know, working your heart reduces your chances of a cardiovascular-related disease.

 Does all of that still feel like working out to you?
 If you really hate exercise, integrate movement into your everyday routine.

 This could be taking the stairs, walking to the train stop, or walking meetings at work over driving.
 Still too hard?
 No problem, you do housework, right?
 Up the intensity of it.